ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- What is the income tax exemption limit for calculation of income tax rebate under section 87A?

-For the purpose of the calculation of Sec 87A, the income tax exemption limit shall be the same as basic exemption limit.
-Currently this limit stands at Rs.
-3,00,000 under new regime for FY- 2023-2024.
-However if your total income is upto Rs.
-7,00,000 under the new tax regime then you are entitled to get the benefit of tax rebate u/s 87A of Rs.
-25,000 or 100% of tax amount whichever is lower.
+For the purpose of the calculation of Sec 87A, the income tax exemption limit shall be the same as the basic exemption limit.
+Currently, this limit stands at Rs.
+3,00,000 under the new regime for FY- 2023-2024.
+However, if your total income is upto Rs.
+7,00,000 under the new tax regime, then you are entitled to get the benefit of tax rebate u/s 87A of Rs.
+25,000 or 100% of the tax amount, whichever is lower.

 Q- What is the difference between income tax rebate and income tax deductions?